Life is tough!

 I have studied hope extensively in university, yet my greatest resource for hope is not from my studies; it comes from my faith.
 Because of this, I have decided to step out of my safety zone and be vulnerable with this month’s post.
 I want to share a story of desperation that turned into hope, and I trust that it is an encouragement for someone reading this today.

 It started in the fall of 1997.
 I was raising four children on my own, and my finances were next to none.
 Struggling to pay the bills, I decided to sell the few horses that I had left.
-I had raised Morgan horses for a number of years, and I still had a few mares.
-So I created some flyers with professional photos and sent them to a number of breeders in hopes of selling at least one or two.
-After a few months of trying to sell the mares, none of them had sold and I felt desperate.
-It really didn’t make any sense.
-There were numerous breeders who had expressed an interest in them, yet I had zero responses to my ads.
+I had raised Morgan horses for several years, and I still had a few mares.
+So I created some flyers with professional photos and sent them to a variety of breeders in hopes of selling at least one or two.
+After a few months of trying to sell the mares, none of them had sold, and I felt desperate.
+It didn’t make any sense.
+Numerous breeders had expressed an interest in them, yet I had zero responses to my ads.

 The days turned into months, and before I knew it, it was winter, and my difficult circumstances in the fall were now desperate.
 After feeding the horses one day in mid-February, I felt like I had hit a wall.
 I broke down and started to weep.
 Raising four children on my own was impossible; everything seemed impossible.
 I leaned over the rail fence and cried, and in my desperation, I cried out to God: “Where are you; why are you not helping me; what do you want me to do?”
 To my dismay, there was no answer.
 It was as if God had shut me out of heaven and sealed the door.
 I was alone, and I felt trapped in my circumstances.
 Cradling my face in the palm of my hands, I felt weak as I slumped over the fence in exhaustion.
 It was no use.
 I was on my own.